We're here to help you and your child navigate the admissions process from start to finish.

-In this blog, we’ll cover some of our favourite educational Halloween pastimes that celebrate this special, magical holiday – ensuring that your child enjoys all that All Hallows’ Eve has to offer and learns a few things at the same time, too.
+Keep children engaged with their 11 plus prep whilst still having fun on Halloween.
+With our favourite educational pastimes that celebrate this special, magical holiday you can ensure that your child enjoys all that All Hallows’ Eve has to offer and learns a few things at the same time too.

 The story of Halloween – and why we celebrate it – is a fascinating one; and there’s no better time to give your son or daughter a bit of a history lesson.
 You can ‘trick’ them into learning some important facts by tying it to the fun of the holiday.

 The holiday owes much to the ancient Gaelic festival Samhain, which took place on the same day.
 Samhain marked the change of the seasons; a time at which believers thought the boundary between the world of living and the world of the dead was at its most fragile, allowing members of this world to connect with souls in the next.
 Celtics would light large bonfires in their villages to protect themselves from evil spirits that wondered the earth on the 31st.

 Halloween means ‘hallowed evening’ and takes its roots from the traditional European celebration ‘All Hallows’ Eve’.
 Along with ‘All Saints’ Day’, which occurs on the following day (November 1st), All Hallows’ Eve was an occasion on which to commemorate various ‘hallows’ or saints.
 ‘Halloween’ became a commonly-used abbreviation of All Hallows’ Eve.